 For finance, there are three elements that make up the digital transformation process.

-- Data Visualisation – Rather than presenting huge, incomprehensible reports, data is presented in easily understood forms via dashboards and graphics designed and formatted to the individual consumers’ needs.
+- Data Visualization – Rather than presenting huge, incomprehensible reports, data is presented in easily understood forms via dashboards and graphics designed and formatted to the individual consumers’ needs.
 Multiple data sources will supply a federated view of data generated.
-This eliminates the need to align and normalise data created by disparate systems or emanating from multiple sources.
+This eliminates the need to align and normalize data created by disparate systems or emanating from multiple sources.

 - Analytics – Finance used to plan future activities and budgets by looking at past performance.
 This process was called steering by watching the rearview mirror.
 Real-time data delivered to planners with access to analytical tools will facilitate predictive processes that will orient planning for the future based on the present instead of in reaction to the past.

 Finance is empowered via technology to direct the enterprise and guide it toward success.
 The old role of scorekeeper, bean counter or expense regulator is as passé as the green eyeshade.